mkruisbrink/mkruisbrink.github.io/_stack/rightmessage.md

 ## Why Should You Use RightMessage?

-I have been able to [build a very personalized opt-in experience for my website visitors with the help of RightMessage](https://rightmessage.com/?fp_ref=max56).
-It's full of features without making the interface too cluttered and it integrates very well with most of the other tools I like to use for my websites.
+I have been able to [build a very personalized sales experience for my website visitors with the help of RightMessage](https://rightmessage.com/use-case/personalized-salespages/?fp_ref=max56).
+Truly, the tool is packed to the brimm and overflowing with features without making the interface too cluttered and it integrates very well with most of the other tools I like to use for my websites by using webhooks.
 Here are a few pros and cons you may want to consider when thinking about using RightMessage:

 ### Pros